aless124/aless124/README.md

 - 📄 Know about my experiences : I'm currently in second year at Ynov Paris Campus , learning multiple language like Golang, python , java or even Frontend

-- ⚡ Fun fact **I really like to make video game with Unity but I'm terrible at making good design so they are all playable but ugly like really ugly xD**
+- ⚡ Fun fact **I really like to make video game with Unity but I'm terrible at making good design so they are all playable but ugly xD**

 <h3 align="left">Connect with me:</h3>
 <p align="left">